deepankitasaha/apnacollege-demo/README.md

 # apnacollege-demo
-i'm trying to create a ne repository- again.
+i'm trying to create a new repository- again.
+Author~Deepankita Saha